 We offer 25 Advanced Placement courses for students who are ready to tackle the challenge of college-level work.
 Each rigorous course culminates with a comprehensive exam in May.
 Strong performance on these exams may result in college credit for that subject.
 Created by the College Board, the AP program is recognized far and wide as a standard of excellence in education.

 Through a partnership with Louisiana State University, our Dual Enrollment program allows Upper School students to earn college credits through courses taught at Dunham.
 The content of these courses is rigorous and follows a curriculum governed by the colleges and universities granting credit.
-We currently offer seven dual enrollment classes.
-Through a combination of Dual Enrollment and AP courses, our 2018 graduates earned 650 college credit hours during high school, representing nearly $650,000 in college tuition savings.
+We currently offer five dual enrollment classes.

 Dunham’s English department aims to produce graduates who can understand, appreciate, and respond to all types of literary works from a Christian worldview.
 Students become accomplished in the many facets of the English language through extensive grammar instruction, varied writing opportunities, and extensive literary analysis.
 Our students read, analyze, discuss, and respond to all sorts of writings from the canon of Western classical literature as well as non-western literature and thought.
 Through the use of the Harkness method and other classroom discussion techniques, students develop their critical reasoning and rhetorical skills as they discuss literary works from varied genres.
 Students are expected to research and write well-organized and articulate arguments that define and defend a position on literary pieces as well as local and global issues.